 Episode 2 – Focus to Meltdown

 Today we are going to talk about the Mental game of softball.
 The focus to meltdown effect that we have all experienced.
 That transition that occurs around inning 3 or 4 where the team is doing awesome and then for some reason….. the focus appears to break and the errors begin.
-After the break we will talk about how you can train your team and give them a better opportunity to be able to focus for the entire game.
+We will talk about how you can train your team and give them a better opportunity to be able to focus for the entire game.

 Mental training is similar.
 I like to refer to is as psychological stamina.
 Players need to be focused for an entire game which could last 90 – 120 minutes.
 Or even longer if you go into extra innings.
 This could be thought of as aerobic fitness of the mind.
 While on defense, it’s more of an endurance requirement.
 Being able to stay focused through all three outs.
 The focus and ability to react quickly and correctly after the ball is hit is like an explosive event.
 So you can see where the the physical training reference can actually be similar in the mental game.